Cloth-eez Birdseye Wipes - White

 Quick to prep.
 Just wash twice and start using them.
+Easy.

 Birdseye fabric has little "birds" woven into the fabric.
 This is much smoother than terry but not as smooth as flannel.
 Thus, they have a nice amount of "grippiness" to get stuff off with a balance of being smooth enough for softness.
 They can also be used as cotton diaper liners, to keep meconium off of your newborn diapers or if you need to use a cream but don't want to use a flushable liner.
 The cream will wash out of these more easily than a prefold or other diaper because they are thinner, yet you still might have to scrub creams off by hand.
 Easy washing and fast drying.
 Also great in the kitchen for little cleanups jobs.

 We added a small seam across the wipe to help them keep their shape, yet cotton shrinkage will vary a bit of course.
 Suggested amount: 4 packs for a young baby, 3 packs for an older baby.
 100% cotton.
 Two layers of fabric sewn together to keeps stuff off your hands yet they are still thin enough to be easy to use.

-There are many ways to use cotton wipes.
-Here is one idea.
-See how nice and flat these wipes are after washing?
-Trim yet substantial since they are two layers.
+They fit in most wipes warmers when folded in half.
+Notice how nice and flat these wipes are after washing.
+Trim yet substantial since they are two layers

-Also available in organic unbleached version.
+Also available in natural unbleached version.

 Comparison of various kinds and sizes of these and the Paper Towel Alternative version.
-They are the same fabric (choose white or unbleached organic) and construction (two layers with center seam), but different sizes.
+They are the same fabric (choose white or unbleached natural) and construction (two layers with center seam), but different sizes.
 Shown new in this picture, before normal cotton shrinkage.